esperantojs/esperanto/README.md

 This time, rather than passing in a string, we have to point the transpiler to the files on disk.
 That's because it actually follows the dependency graph of your modules, so that it can (if you're not using the [AMD formatter](https://github.com/caridy/es6-module-transpiler-amd-formatter)) bundle up your source code into a single file.
 If it can't find a module, it errors out - so as far as I can tell, it's impossible to use es6-module-transpiler if you have external dependencies (e.g. in a `bower_components` folder) that aren't packaged as ES6 modules.

-Leaving aside that minor problem, what does the result look like?
+Leaving that aside, what does the result look like?

 ```js
 define("test", ["foo", "exports"], function(foo$$, __exports__) {